 - Executive buy in: Without this, it is only your pet project.

 - Basic innovation culture: If your company is risk averse, doesn’t allow failure, and leadership focuses only on profit, you have to build the innovation momentum first.
 People should learn how to bring innovative ideas to the table every day.
-Like at Intuit:
+Take a note from Intuit.

 Many technology companies claim that they have always had an innovation department because they have R&D. This is not entirely true, as in many cases, the whole R&D office is full of scientists with little or no external context.
 Often, it is hard to remind them that they shouldn’t forget about the customer while bringing the latest technology to life.